Rotors: Automatically Vary Cards in a Series

 How to Write a Rotor

-A rotor always goes into a single field on a single row.
+A rotor is always defined in a single field on a single row.
 Here are a few sample rotors:

 ^|Knight|Knave|Squire|Duke|